Conifold transitions via affine geometry and mirror symmetry: Affine manifolds with polyhedral decompositions

 \subsection{MPL-functions}

 A multi-valued piecewise linear (MPL) function on an affine manifold with singularities $B$ and polyhedral subdivision $\mathcal P$ generalizes the notion of piecewise linear function on a fan $\Sigma$ in toric geometry.
-In fact MPL-functions on $B$, restricted to a neighborhood of every vertex $v \in \mathcal P$ become piecewise linear functions on the fan $\Sigma_v$ via the fan structure.
 Let $U \subset B$ be an open subset.
 A continuous function $f:U\rightarrow \R$ is said to be {\it (integral) affine} if it is (integral) affine when restricted to $U \cap B_0$.
 The sheaf of integral affine functions (or just affine) is denoted by $ \caff (B, \Z)$ (resp. $\caff_{\R}(B, \R)$).
 Notice, for example, that an affine function defined in a neighborhood of the singularity in Example \ref{ff_affine} must be constant along the edge $e$ which contains it.
 An (integral) {\it piecewise linear} (PL) function on $U$ is a continuous function $f: U \rightarrow \R$ which is (integral) affine when restricted to $U \cap \inter(\sigma)$ for every maximal cell $\sigma \in \mathcal P$ and satisfies the following property: for any $y \in U$, $y \in \inter(\sigma)$ for some $\sigma \in \mathcal P$, there exists a neighborhood $V$ of $y$ and an (integral) affine function $f$ on $V$ such that $\phi-f$ is zero on $V \cap \inter(\sigma)$.
 Notice that this latter property implies that a PL-function on a neighborhood of the singularity in Example \ref{ff_affine} is constant when restricted to the edge $e$.
 The sheaf of integral (or just affine) PL-functions is denoted by $ \mathcal{PL}_{\mathcal P}(B, \Z)$ (resp. $\mathcal{PL}_{\mathcal P, \R}(B, \R)$).